manola1109/manola1109/README.md

 👋 **Hi, I'm Deepak Singh Manola**
 **Data Scientist | Machine Learning Engineer | Generative AI Enthusiast**

-I am a Data Scientist with expertise in Machine Learning, Deep Learning, Generative AI, and Cloud Computing.
+I am an asiring Data Scientist with expertise in Machine Learning, Deep Learning, Generative AI, and Cloud Computing.
 My journey in data science has been shaped by a passion for innovation and a drive to use technology to solve complex business problems.

 I have a solid foundation in designing and deploying scalable AI solutions, with hands-on experience across several industries, including Telecom, Retail, and Healthcare.
 I specialize in applying machine learning algorithms, neural networks, and natural language processing (NLP) to automate tasks, improve decision-making, and drive digital transformation.